BrettBukowski/brettbukowski.com/views/resume.md

 I'm an experienced web developer looking to advance my career.
 I want to help build a product where a clear vision and a talented group of people executing on that vision produces software that helps millions of people.
 I want to help solve challenging problems.
 I'm learning to ask better questions.
 I hope to work with and learn from other skilled engineers in order to deepen my programming skills and learn new ways of solving problems.

-* I place a strong emphasis on writing testable code that's intended to be consumed by other developers.
+* I place a strong emphasis on writing testable code that's intended for consumption by other developers.
 * I value readable code and I'm always in search of more elegant solutions.
 * I enjoy learning new programming languages and at becoming more adept with languages that I'm familiar with.
 * I'm accustomed to shipping software using an agile methodology and scrum process.